Zara Larsson: 2017–2024: Poster Girl and Venus

 On 27 January 2023, Larsson released "Can't Tame Her", the lead single from her fourth studio album, Venus.
+The track reached number 25 in the UK, and number five in Sweden.
 Subsequently, she released "End of Time" on 19 May 2023 as the second single from the album.
 The third single from the album, "On My Love", was released on 15 September 2023 in collaboration with French DJ David Guetta.
+It reached number 15 in the UK, and number three in Sweden.
 On 26 October 2023, Larsson officially announced Venus and made it available for pre-order.
 On the same day, she also revealed the Venus Tour, a European headlining tour in support of the album, set to begin in February 2024.
 On 1 December 2023, Larsson released her holiday EP Honor the Light.
 On 19 January 2024, "You Love Who You Love" was released as the fourth single from the album.
 Venus was released on 9 February 2024 to generally positive reviews from critics.
 On 3 April 2024, Larsson released a streamed concert, Venus Tour, recorded at AFAS Live in Amsterdam and released via the pay-per-view platform On Air.

 On 15 May 2023, Netflix Nordic's official Twitter account announced a new film called A Part of You, which was then released on 31 May 2024.
 The main cast consists of Larsson, Felicia Maxime and Edvin Ryding.